BirkanKoru/grid-based-puzzle/README.md

 # Grid-Based Puzzle Game Framework with Level Editor

 This project is a grid-based puzzle game framework designed in Unity.
 It includes a customizable **Level Editor** to create and manage game levels directly within the Unity Editor.
 The system is modular, scalable, and designed to support various puzzle mechanics such as match-3 games or tile-based puzzles.
+For now, this project's mechanics are similar to the mechanics in "Toy Blast".

 ---